firezone/firezone/docs/docs/deploy/README.md

 bash <(curl -Ls https://github.com/firezone/firezone/raw/master/scripts/install.sh)
 ```

-This will ask you a few questions regarding your install, download the latest
+This will ask you a few questions regarding your install, install the latest
 release for your platform, then create an administrator user and print to the
 console instructions for logging in to the web UI.